niccokunzmann/python_dhcp_server/README.md

 When the source code is changed, create a new release.

-1. Log the changes, edit the Changelog Section.
+1. Log the changes: Edit the Changelog Section in
+    - `README.md`
+    - `python_dhcp_server/flatpak/io.github.niccokunzmann.python_dhcp_server.xml`
     ```
     git log # find changes
     git add README.md